The Meditative Effects of Exercise

 What Is Meditation?

-The essence of meditation is to help create an environment in your mind that allows you to live in the present, instead of dwelling on the past or worrying towards the future.
-Contrary to Western ideals it is not the process of ‘getting rid’ of your thoughts, it is accepting the thoughts and creating some distance between them, so you don’t associate and engage with them so intensely.
+The essence of meditation is to help create an environment in your mind that allows you to live in the present instead of dwelling on the past or worrying about the future.
+Contrary to Western ideals, it is not the process of ‘getting rid’ of your thoughts; it is accepting the thoughts and creating some distance between them, so you don’t associate and engage with them so intensely.

 Practising mindfulness through meditation largely orientates around your breathing.
 Your breath is seen as an anchor to come back to and help you be more present; it’s one of the only things you can be sure to carry with you wherever you go.
 A couple of quick ways you can use your breathing to be more mindful in everyday life are:

 - Next time you’re in a queue or traffic, count your in & out breaths to 10 then repeat instead of becoming impatient waiting;

 - When you’re walking, focus on the speed of your breath and the movement of your body.

 There are endless ways you can bring mindfulness into your daily life.
 We’re going to highlight how you can use it during exercise.

 There are many positive effects to bringing a few drops of mindfulness into your day, and some of the big hitters centre around depression and anxiety.
 With the exponential growth of these extremely difficult mental wellness issues, the rise of mindfulness in our modern, always-connected lives has exploded.

 A significant reason for this is that mindfulness helps bring you into the present moment.
 If depression can be loosely described as dwelling on the past and anxiety as worrying about the future (though they are much deeper than this), then being more present can help to dull the intensity of these strong, overwhelming emotions.
 It’s no quick fix, but it can be a literal lifesaver for many that struggle with these tremendously challenging feelings.